Hydra: Resilient and Highly Available Remote Memory: Evaluation

 \subsection{Sensitivity Evaluation}

-Finally, we focus on {\name}'s sensitivity to its different parameters as well as its overheads.

-\paragraph{\textbf{ Impact of ($k$, $r$, $\Delta$) Choices}} Figure~\ref{fig:split} shows read latency characteristics for varying $k$.
+\paragraph{\textbf{Impact of ($k$, $r$, $\Delta$) Choices}} Figure~\ref{fig:split} shows read latency characteristics for varying $k$.
 Increasing from $k$=1 to $k$=2 reduces median latency by parallelizing data transfers.
 Further increasing $k$ improves space efficiency (measured as $\frac{r}{k+r}$) and load balancing, but latency deteriorates as well.

 Figure~\ref{fig:delta} shows read latency for varying values of $\Delta$.
 Although just one additional read (from $\Delta$=0 to $\Delta$=1) helps tail latency, more additional reads have diminishing returns; instead, it hurts latency due to proportionally increasing communication overheads.
 Figure~\ref{fig:parity} shows write latency variations for different $r$ values.
 Increasing $r$ does not affect the median write latency.
 However, the tail latency increases from $r=3$ due to the increase in overall communication overheads.